 SuperLoop is a circular transit system that serves the North University City area of San Diego.

-As these enhancements are made, bikes and vehicles will be able to travel through these intersections on a green light, rather than halting at every stop sign along Gilman Drive, and pedestrians will have the benefit of timed, designated crossing periods while cross-traffic is stopped at a red light, instead of crossing intermittently between individual vehicles.
-View construction area map.
+Along Gilman Drive, new traffic signal heads and signal timing are expected to reduce congestion at intersections.
+At the Library Walk crosswalk, additional push-buttons were installed for pedestrians to activate the WALK phase, and visible WALK/DON’T WALK signals have countdown timers.
+These enhancements allow bikes and vehicles to travel through these intersections on a green light, rather than halting at every stop sign along Gilman Drive.
+In addition, pedestrians have the benefit of timed, designated crossing periods while cross-traffic is stopped at a red light, instead of crossing intermittently between individual vehicles.

 SuperLoop Bus Stops at UC San Diego Gilman Footbridge